Qiskit/qiskit_sphinx_theme/docs_guide/intro/how_to_use_this_guide.rst

 Similarly, the :ref:`overview`, :ref:`getting-started` and :ref:`release-notes` pages will contain information about how to write this kind of files instead of being actual instances of them.

-If what you are looking for is not how to deal with the content of your documentation but with the more technical details of creating documentation with :doc:`Sphinx <sphinx:index>` (the documentation builder we are using in Qiskit) check the :ref:`sphinx-guide` section.
+If what you are looking for is not how to deal with the content of your documentation but with the more technical details of creating documentation with :doc:`Sphinx <sphinx:index>` (the documentation builder we are using in Qiskit) refer to the :ref:`sphinx-guide` section.
 There you will find explanatory material about Sphinx and ReStructuredText (Sphinx's native language), as well as guides for Sphinx-related tasks such as building documentation, structuring it with different headers and lists and including links and technical expressions like code blocks or mathematic formulae.